edugca/xlDESSAZ/README.md

 ** Version history

 v 0.1 (2022-02-06)

 First release.

 v 0.1.1 (2022-02-08)

 Cosmetics: in the examples, interval forecasts were changed to 95%, so it is closer to standard practice.
 Description of forecasting parameters was clarified.

+v 0.2 (2022-02-24)

+* Function xlDESSAZ now accepts multiple series with the same date vector in the same function call.
+This speeds up the process by using the batch resource of the X13-ARIMA-SEATS software.

+* Function xlDESSAZ has new options of return: SF (seasonal factor), CF (calendar factor).

+* Added worksheet exemplifying the use of the xlDESSAZ_X13_SetUp function.